rvbug/.dotfiles/README.md

 The main script `install.sh` will guide through the setup processes.

 If the OS version is "Darwin" it calls for `macos.sh`.
 If it is "Linux" then runs `linux.sh`.
+You will be promoted if this script require sudo access to run the installation.

+`Note:` Avoid running this (or any script) as root.
+This script prompts you if you are a root user.

 Following are the prerequisite before starting the script